saptadiparoy/Practice-Codes/README.md

 # Practice-Codes
-Practice codes or previous codes
+Practice codes or previous codes ive done either as assignment practices or just to try out new stuff.